 In connection with each of the Company's business combinations, the Company executed employment agreements with the selling physicians to become employees of AON Partners and/or Partners of Maryland.
 Additionally, for each transaction the Company and selling physicians entered into a separate unwind agreement granting each other a unilateral option that may be exercised by either party and effectively returns the acquired business to the selling physicians if exercised.
 In the event the Company or seller exercise their unwind rights, the selling physicians are required to repay the original purchase price for the assets that were sold in the Transaction plus any assets that were acquired after the Transaction, less any accumulated depreciation or amortization with respect to the assets.
 The selling physicians are also required to assume all contracts associated with their practice.
 Additionally, in the event of unwind, the selling physicians are entitled to any severance amounts that are due to them under their employment agreement with AON Partners and their employment is terminated on the unwind date.
-As of December 31, 2022, no liability has been recorded related to the unwind agreements as neither the Company nor any selling physicians.
+As of December 31, 2022, no liability has been recorded related to the unwind agreements as neither the Company nor any selling physicians exercised their unwind rights and therefore no payments are considered probable to the selling physicians.
 During the year ended December 31, 2023, one group of physicians exercised their unwind rights and the practice was sold on November 16, 2023 for total consideration of \$1.0 million.
 No liability was recorded for this transaction as there were no severance amounts due to the physicians under their employment agreements as of December 31, 2023.